 Two things.
-One, echoing, as I said, will often nearly double teacher talking time, without necessarily enhancing students’ learning.
-Two, when students realize that you echo nearly everything that is said in class, why would they bother to pay any amount of attention to what their peers are saying?
+One, echoing, as I said, will increase teacher talking time, without necessarily enhancing students’ learning.
+Two, if students realize that you echo nearly everything that is said in class, why will they bother to pay attention to what their peers are saying?

-Having said that, I do find myself echoing the less confident students from time to time, just to signal that their contributions are “echo-worthy” – even if this means increasing my teacher talking time .
-Also, echoing inaccurate sentences correctly is certainly a valid (and still widely-used) correction technique, though, in my experience, relatively few students notice the correction that way.
+Having said that, I do find myself echoing the less confident students from time to time, just to signal that their contributions are “echo-worthy” – even if this means increasing my teacher talking time.
+Also, echoing inaccurate sentences correctly is a valid and still widely-used correction technique, though, in my experience, relatively few students notice the correction that way.

 3. Yes/No questions vs. open-ended questions